Brigid’s Path receives grant to continue helping families impacted by addiction - NewsBreak

 Brigid’s Path receives grant to continue helping families impacted by addiction

-DAYTON, Ohio ( WDTN ) — Brigid’s Path, a Dayton nonprofit caring for babies and their families impacted by substance use, is receiving a financial boost.
+DAYTON, Ohio ( WDTN ) — Brigid’s Path, a Miami Valley nonprofit caring for babies and their families impacted by substance use, is receiving a financial boost.

 The organization has been selected to participate in the Stand Together Foundation’s new Catalyst Impact Grant Program, an initiative cultivating a group of the country’s most transformative nonprofits that demonstrate a better way to transform individual lives and create lasting change.